 • a product that lasts

-It may not appeal to everyone, but it is worth trying, especially if you suffer from cervical tension.
+It may not appeal to everyone, but it deserves to be tested, especially if you suffer from cervical tension.
 An innovation to consider in a personalized bedding strategy.